-Working abroad sounds like an adventure to many people.
-However, job search in Russia requires more than just the obvious Russia CV writing and translation, it requires thorough preparation.
-You will experience problems that probably did not even come to your mind when you made a decision to get Russia jobs.
+Work abroad sounds like an adventure to many people.
+However, job search in Russia requires more than just the obvious Russia CV with Russia cover letter writing and translation, it requires thorough preparation.
+You will experience problems that probably did not even come to your mind when you made a decision to get jobs in Russia.

 Do not take too lightly the influence a work in Russia can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.